Project-MONAI/model-zoo/models/endoscopic_inbody_classification/docs/README.md

 ## Data
 The datasets used in this work were provided by [Activ Surgical](https://www.activsurgical.com/).

-We've provided a [link](https://github.com/Project-MONAI/MONAI-extra-test-data/releases/download/0.8.1/inbody_outbody_samples.zip) of 20 samples (10 in-body and 10 out-body) to show what this dataset looks like.
+Since datasets are private, we provide a [link](https://github.com/Project-MONAI/MONAI-extra-test-data/releases/download/0.8.1/inbody_outbody_samples.zip) of 20 samples (10 in-body and 10 out-body) to show what they look like.

 ### Preprocessing
 After downloading this dataset, python script in `scripts` folder named `data_process` can be used to generate label json files by running the command below and modifying `datapath` to path of unziped downloaded data.
 Generated label json files will be stored in `label` folder under the bundle path.